 How much does it cost to make a Power of Attorney?

-We offer affordable, fixed fees, which are 40-50% lower than those of typical local solicitors, according to our market research.
-We are able to do this because of our low overheads, and because we are not obliged to charge VAT.
+We offer affordable, fixed fees, which are substantially lower than those of typical local solicitors, according to our market research.
+We can do this because of our low overheads, and because we are not obliged to charge VAT.
 Please get in touch to discuss your requirements.